PrenilS/AI-Nanodegree/notes/Main notes.md

 -Doesnt just focus on one path.
 Still considers every path on frontier when deciding what has the smallest f value.
 -Will generally find the lowest cost function but depends on having the correct h function to do so.
-This happens when h is optimistic/admissable.
+This happens when h is optimistic/admissible.
 -Finds lowest cost path when h(s)<true cost to get to goal from s. h should not overestimate the distance to the goal.
 This is because once path to goal is found, it is lower in cost than any other on the frontier and we know its true cost since h=0 at goal.
-Also everything on frontier will be understimating their cost to the goal and we are already lower than that anyway.
+Also everything on frontier will be underestimating their cost to the goal and we are already lower than that anyway.
 Also all steps are thought to have non zero cost.
 So cost should keep going up for other paths.

---An admissable heuristic never over estimates the cost to get to the goal.
+--An admissible heuristic never over estimates the cost to get to the goal.
-An A* search with one heuristic that is more costly (>=) than another but still admissable will expand fewer paths to get to the goal.
+An A* search with one heuristic that is more costly (>=) than another but still admissible will expand fewer paths to get to the goal.
 --A consistent heuristic will never decrease cost by more than one for an action which has a cost of 1.
 --Heuristics can be combined so that new=max(old1,old2).
-Will be admissable as long as both old ones are admissable and will expand fewer paths.
+Will be admissible as long as both old ones are admissible and will expand fewer paths.
 Disadvantage is the extra cost for computing two.

 --Paths<->Nodes.
 Nodes have state they represent, action taken to get there,